Home

 Nocturnal thunderstorms add extra dangers on top of the already dangerous weather and being prepared is important.

 Nocturnal storms can be just as potent as daytime storms.
 However, the storms happening at night pose a larger threat – lowered visibility.
-This is true not only when we are asleep but also if we are traveling during the time when these nighttime storms hit.
+This is true not only when we are asleep but also if we are traveling when these nighttime storms hit.

 Tornadoes at night are more than twice as likely to be deadly as those during the day

-Oftentimes, when storms produce tornadoes, someone seeing and reporting the tornado helps to spread the word to get those in danger out of the storm’s path.
-When it’s dark the only way to see a tornado is if lightning brightens up the sky.
+When storms produce tornadoes, someone seeing and reporting the tornado helps spread the word to get those in danger out of the storm’s path.
+When it’s dark, the only way to see a tornado is if lightning brightens up the sky.
 How can we mitigate this issue?

 There is a way around this!
 It is important to have a way to receive warnings, even when you are asleep or traveling.
-Keep your notification volume turned up to hear it.
+Keep your notification volume turned up.
 Pay attention to your area’s forecast and keep your devices charged.

 Additionally, a NOAA weather radar is an excellent tool to have since warnings will come through the radio alerting you to take action.